womanreading7/PhD-Application-Guide/README.md

 You should be answering this by talking about what goals this program will help you achieve or values they might have that align with yours.

 ## What Should the Statement of Purpose Include?
 The table above should give you a bit of an idea of what should be included in your statement.
-A resource I highly recommend is the Write Ivy SOP starter kit by Jordon Dotson.
+A resource I highly recommend is the Write Ivy SOP starter kit by Jordan Dotson.
 This gives a great outline for getting started on your statement.

-Personally, I deviated just a bit from Jordon's outline for my finalized SOP.
+Personally, I deviated just a bit from Jordan's outline for my finalized SOP.
 Below is the outline I used along with excerpts from my own SOP.

 Note: My area of research is quite niche, so in an effort to not reveal my identity, some of the specifics in my statement excerpts have been redacted.
 I sincerely apologize if this makes anything hard to follow!